infinum/qa-handbook/Basics/Stress and problems.md

 1. You don't get recognized for your work
 2. You get frustrated without anyone knowing it
-3. You get payed less
+3. You get paid less
 4. The company earns less
 5. Staffing deficiencies are not revealed
 6. You stress others around you